min2ha/ukwa-site/content/target/38069/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Rona Mackay for Strathkelvin and Bearsden : Scottish National Party (SNP)

 Rona Mackay is the Scottish National Party Memeber of the Scottish Parliament for Strathkelvin and Bearsden constituency.